ncinme/hangman-react-redux/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+Follwoing are the standard scripts created by create-react-app.

 ### `npm test`